Iteo/hooked_bloc/README.md

 Flutter package that simplifies injection and usage of <a href="https://pub.dev/packages/flutter_bloc"> Bloc/Cubit</a>.
 The library is based on the concept of hooks originally introduced in React Native and adapted to Flutter.
 <a href="https://github.com/rrousselGit/flutter_hooks">Flutter hooks</a> allow you to extract view's logic
-into common use cases and reuse them, what makes writing widgets faster and easier.
+into common use cases and reuse them, which makes writing widgets faster and easier.

 ## Contents